Resource scheduling is a process in project management that organizes your team's time so that the right person is assigned to each job.

 ✅ Track project estimations and outcomes to make future scheduling easier

-Why is all of this important to your agency exactly? 🤔
+Why is all of this important exactly? 🤔

 Well, projects have a lot of moving parts.
 Float's Global Agency Productivity Report 2020 found that 43% of team members say their work is rarely or only sometimes scheduled effectively.
 On top of that figure, 62% of agency principals say resource scheduling is their biggest project management challenge.